surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

                         </ul>
                         <h6>39.
 We like your system and we want to change it (improve it, modify it, customize it).
 How should we start?</h6>
                         <ul>
                             <li>We listen to the suggestions of our users.
-If there is a useful feature that is missing from our functionality, please let us know in the [forum](https://forum.mysurvey.solutions).</li>
+If there is a useful feature that is missing from our functionality, please let us know in the <A href="https://forum.mysurvey.solutions">forum</A>.</li>
                             <li><s>We do not distribute the source code of Survey Solutions.</s></li>
                             <li>Survey Solutions' code is published in GitHub in the following public repository: <A href="https://github.com/surveysolutions/surveysolutions">Survey Solutions</A>. </LI>
                         </ul>